Gerrolol/Sudoku/README.md

 0 0 0 0 8 0 0 7 9

 Run the program:
 After entering the grid, press enter.
-The program will begin solving.
-The program will then output the completed Sudoku grid in the popup.
+The program will begin solving and then output the completed Sudoku grid in the popup.